RickofManc/vv-pizzas/README.md

 * Website features i.e. About, Contact, Map, Social Media.
 * Pay online prior to collection
 * Real-time update on the order to customer via email/SMS.

+### Meta data

+Meta data has been included within the website HTML head element to increase the traffic to the website.
+Furthermore the site page has been titled appropriately as another method of informing users of their location.

 ***